FedeDP/ncursesFM/README.md

 ## Optional compile time dependencies

-* libmagic  -> to avoid (in a not X environment) opening every kind of file with $EDITOR (eg: images/videos), and only open text files.
 * libcups   -> print support
 * libconfig -> config file parsing
 * libx11    -> check whether ncursesFM is started in a X environment or not.